Androgenic Second Puberty 101

-Libido will almost certainly go through the roof for the first year or two, the strongest immediately following dosing.
-May find yourself more assertive during sex and more prone to being dominant and/or a top.
+Libido will almost certainly go through the roof for the first year or two, with the strongest effects immediately following dosing.
+You may find yourself more assertive during sex and more prone to being dominant and/or a top.

 @salenby Orgasms being different was meantioned and I have to second this.